oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/5-link.md

-# Using Data Studio to link to data in Cloud Storage
+# Link to data in cloud storage

 ## Introduction